epics-e3/epics-e3.github.io/src/reference/build-interface.md

 - `HEADERS` - Header files that should be installed with the module
 - `TEMPLATES` - Database or template files that should be installed in the `$(module_DB)` path
-- `TMPS` - Templates files to inflate to db-file and install in in the `$(module_DB)` path
+- `TMPS` - Template files to inflate to db-file and install in the `$(module_DB)` path
 - `SUBS` - Substitutions files to inflate the template file to db-file and install in the `$(module_DB)` path